privatenumber/pkgroll/README.md

 - **Dependency bundling** yields smaller and faster installation.

-	Tree-shaking only pulls in used code from dependencies, preventing unused code and unnecessary files (eg. `README.md`) from getting downloaded.
+	Tree-shaking only pulls in used code from dependencies, preventing unused code and unnecessary files (eg. `README.md`, `package.json`, etc.) from getting downloaded.

 	Removing dependencies also eliminates dependency tree traversal, which is [one of the biggest bottlenecks](https://dev.to/atian25/in-depth-of-tnpm-rapid-mode-how-could-we-fast-10s-than-pnpm-3bpp#:~:text=The%20first%20optimization%20comes%20from%20%27dependencies%20graph%27%3A).

+- **Inadvertent breaking changes**

+	Dependencies can introduce breaking changes due to a discrepancy in environment support criteria, by accident, or in rare circumstances, [maliciously](https://snyk.io/blog/peacenotwar-malicious-npm-node-ipc-package-vulnerability/).

+	Compiling dependencies will make sure new syntax & features are downgraded to support the same environments.
+And also prevent any unexpected changes from sneaking in during installation.

 - **Type dependencies** must be declared in the `dependencies` hash in  `package.json` for it to be resolved by the consumer.